 There is a lot of romance associated with free timing.
 Everyone thinks the music is better this way, because John Williams does it (though even he uses a click for action cues).
 Most workshops and courses spend a lot of time covering the idea of conducting without a click.
 It is historically significant, and a good skill to have, but the amount of attention it gets is far out of proportion to its importance in the current recording world.
 I am as busy as any conductor these days and I can count on one hand the number of projects where we have free timed.

 That said, it can lead to some great results.
 Taking the click track out of the picture lets the players listen to each other more so tuning and phrasing is easier.
-The problem is that it takes a lot more time to record this way than to use a click.
-For one, the players have to read a cue a few times before they can really look up enough to follow the conductor.
-Secondly, as you are floating the time around it makes it very hard to edit takes together, so you really have to get it in one.
+The problem is that it can take a little more time to record this way than to use a click.
+For one, the players have to read a cue a few times before they can really look up enough to follow the conductor precisely.
+Secondly, the conductor needs a few goes to learn where the tempo shifts might be and thirdly, as you are floating the time around it makes it very hard to edit takes together, so you ideally have to get it in one.
 In reality, it is just not practical for 95% of the music in modern film scores.
 As already discussed, it is quite rare now that the orchestra is the only element of a cue, so we usually have to line up with the other tracks and that does not work if you are floating all over the place.